 Neil studied Finance & Accounting at Northumbria University, Newcastle UK, graduating in 1981 and his career since then has been within capital intensive, high-volume, process manufacturing industries.
 Neil enjoyed 20 years with Kimberly-Clark & SCA (tissue paper manufacturing) where he quickly migrated from finance into operations management, becoming a specialist in – amongst others - Lean manufacturing, benchmarking, cost reduction and project management across European sites.
 This was followed by 9 years in plastic film and sheet extrusion as Operations Director prior to joining ENTEK in 2011.

 When Linda started with ENTEK back in 1988, the first ENTEK extruder was still 10 years away from making its debut, but it gave her the opportunity to learn and grow with the extruder business from the beginning.
-Along the way, she honed her skills in accounting, systems and project management and leadership as she moved into the role of regional sales manager for ENTEK Extruders, becoming Director of Sales in 2016.
+Along the way, she honed her skills in accounting, systems and project management and leadership as she moved into the role of regional sales manager for ENTEK Extruders, becoming Director of Sales in 2016 and Vice President of Sales in 2019.

 Linda’s has a knack for coalescing the needs of her customers, and she brought this knack to the team that developed the QC3 Extruder line for ENTEK in 2015, acting as key liaison between customers and designers.
 She has a passion for customer service and believes that strong partnerships are a winning combination for all.